"Did you hit Hailey?" the anger-management counselor stabbed at Jason.

 "Enabled her to what?"

 "To be lazy and not change.
 To not grow.
 To keep using me.
+To manipulate me.
 In fact, I encouraged it!"

-"And can you see how that may have hurt her emotionally?"
+"And can you see how that may have hurt her emotionally?
+Was it emotional abuse?"

-"That’s kind of a stretch, but label it however you want, man.
+"That’s kind of a stretch, man, but sure, label it however you want, man."

 Thomas shakes his head an makes some notes.

-"Alright.
-You’re a good guy.
-And you know, Jason, I think I speak for everyone here, when I say you’re going places man.
+"Alright Jay, you’re a good guy.
+And you know, I think I speak for everyone here, when I say you’re going places man.
 You’re different than anybody else we’ve had here, and you’ve brought a lot of fresh insight and thoughts we’ve never seen before.
 Best of luck to you man."

 <Anger Management Group Cheers, and Jason receives the only back-slaps and hand-shakes any member received on departure.>

 On the bus ride home, Jason took some time to appreciate all he’d learned.
-The lessons were hard, the betrayal intense, but now he knew what no one ever teaches you.Positivity is addictive, and it’s important to direct it properly, it’s not something to throw around without discipline.
+The lessons were hard, the betrayal intense, but now he knew what no one ever teaches you.Positivity’s addictive, and it’s vital to direct it well.
+It’s not something to throw around carelessly.

-For Hailey, being deprived of her ‘drug’ of constant affection was a shock.
+For Hailey, being deprived of her ‘drug’ of constant support was a shock.
 All of a sudden she was being called on to ‘work’ for it, and really step up her game…fast.

-She figured dumping him would be easier than ryzing with him.
+She figured dumping Jason would be easier than ryzing with him.

-Some people can handle ithe passion, others not so much.
+Some people can handle he passion, others not so much.

 Letting her go sucked, but not nearly as much as staying with that version of her would have.

-In the next few weeks, he ran through his life and cut-off anyone who was reaping all the rewards of his goodness and giving the bare-minimum in return.
+In the next few weeks, he went through his life, cutting off anyone took all his contributions and gave the bare-minimum in return.

-He was passionate, some would call it ruthless.
-Many felt hurt and rejected being suddenly deprived, but Jason knew he was hurting them.
-He knew they could O.D.
+He was passionate about it, some would say ruthless.
+Many felt hurt and rejected, being suddenly deprived, but Jay knew he was helping them.
+He knew they could O.D. and use him as a crutch, if he let them.

 One girl was keeping him "under glass" for a dating emergency because he was super-loyal.
 No more.
 He took a stand.